natebwangsut/dotfiles/README.md

 ### Debian

-Debian based machine can have a look at `apt` folder and run the script to initialised setup
+Debian based machine can have a look at `apt` folder and run the script to initialised setup.
+Note that debian setup is compatible with WSL2 as I mainly use a Windows machine.

 ### macOS